 2) The reconstruction of the wall along the cenotaph sidewalk.

-3) The installation of stainless steel, engraved plaques on the top, angled surface of the new wall, with laser cut engravings of each veteran’s name(s), the name of the battalion or fighting group he was in when he died, and the crest / badge / emblem of that battalion.
+3) The installation of bronze, engraved plaques on the top, angled surface of the new wall, with cast engravings of each veteran’s name(s), the name of the battalion or fighting group he was in when he died, and the crest/badge/emblem of that battalion.
 There will be a separate plaque for each battalion.
-There were only a few veterans who were in the same battalion when they died.
+There were a few veterans who were in the same battalion when they died.

 5) An additional aspect of the project will be the development of an electronic information source to be used for educational purposes.
 The Strathroy – Caradoc Museum has a “Virtual War Memorial” on its website.
 Here can be found brief biographies for each of the veterans named on the Strathroy and Mount Brydges cenotaphs.